livingsocial/hypercuke/README.md

   reusable step definitions.
-Inside the regular-expression-plus-block that Cucumber gives you, you write the bare minimum amount of code you need to translate from Gherkin into a Ruby message, and then you send that message to a step driver that does the work.
-Step drivers are Ruby objects, which means you can use all of your Ruby fu to keep your code organized.
+Inside the regular-expression-plus-block that Cucumber gives you, you write the bare minimum amount of code you need to translate from Gherkin into a Ruby message, and then you send that message to a step adapter that does the work.
+Step adapters are Ruby objects, which means you can use all of your Ruby fu to keep your code organized.